If you love the vintage look, try adding these DIY Halloween blocks to your decor. They are very easy and can be used to display candles.

 Hello Podgers!
 It’s time for Halloween – and in a big way.
 I’m ashamed that it’s almost the end of September and I have barely started my Halloween crafts.
 I gotta get on the stick this weekend.
 Black glitter isn’t going to sprinkle itself!

 Luckily Man Podger David has begun Halloween crafting, so he is totally saving my butt this week with his Halloween blocks.
-These Mod Podged vintage Halloween blocks will make a great addition to your home decor, especially to those decorative mantles that so many of you do.
-Here is the complete tutorial, straight from David.
+These Mod Podged vintage Halloween blocks will make a great addition to your home decor.

 It’s 98 degrees here in Los Angeles but my mind is on fall!
 These rustic blocks are a variation on the Halloween Tea Light Holders I sell in my Etsy store.
 This version is easy to make, inexpensive and, I think, very versatile.